crguezl/estree-analyzer/README.md

 # estree-analyzer

+This repo is a fork of <https://github.com/trevorr/estree-analyzer>

-Performs basic static analysis of JavaScript ASTs in [ESTree](https://github.com/estree/estree) format.
+The module performs basic static analysis of JavaScript ASTs in [ESTree](https://github.com/estree/estree) format.

 ## Installation